One Method to Solve all Stock Problems on LeetCode

 0 <= prices[i] <= 1000

-With the foundation from the previous problem where k = 2
+With the foundation of the previous problem where k = 2

-, this problem should be similar to the first solution of the previous one.
-You just need to replace k = 2
+, this problem should not differ much from the first solution of the previous one; you just replace k = 2

 with the input k

-However, you might encounter a memory limit error upon trying.
-This happens because the value of k
+However, upon trying, you might encounter a memory limit exceeded error.
+This happens because the passed k

-array too big.
-So, think about it: what is the maximum possible value for the number of transactions k
+array too large.
+Now consider, what is the maximum reasonable size for the number of transactions k

 ?

-A single transaction consists of a buy and a sell, requiring at least two days.
+A transaction consists of buying and selling, requiring at least two days.
 Therefore, the effective limit for k

 should not exceed n/2